The Bullitts: Life and career

 He issued "Weirdo" in July 2011, a short piece starring Jesse Williams.
 In it, two young lovers in paper-bag masks spend a day on the streets of London before robbing a newsagents during a declaration of love.
 For the song "Run and Hide", by Jay Electronica, he directed a film noir in Paris, based around the actress Elisa Lasowski.
 Samuel played at The Big Chill music festival on 6 August 2011; he was joined onstage by Liu, Electronica and English actor Idris Elba.

 The album's third single, titled "Supercool", was premiered on Lowe's show on 4 October 2011.
 Its accompanying music video featured he dressed as a homeless individual being harassed by someone filming him against his will; during this he bumps into actress Rosario Dawson, and the pair end up having a dance off on the streets of Soho.
 In 2011, he wrote "Wonderful Life", alongside Estelle Swaray, for Swaray's third album All of Me (2012).
 In late 2012, he was handpicked by Baz Luhrmann and Jay-Z to be Executive Music Consultant for the soundtrack to the film The Great Gatsby (2013).

 In early 2013, Samuel wrote, directed and scored the short film titled They Die By Dawn, with an all star cast that includes Michael K. Williams, Erykah Badu, Isaiah Washington, Jesse Williams and Rosario Dawson.
 The film is set in Langston, Oklahoma in 1890 and is a gun-slinging, black cowboy western.
 Samuel's first album under the moniker The Bullitts, is titled They Die By Dawn & Other Short Stories... and was released on 9 July 2013.
 The album was produced entirely by himself and features guest appearances from Jay Electronica, Lucy Liu, Mos Def, Rosario Dawson, Doxi Jones and Tori Amos.

 In 2021, he directed and co-wrote The Harder They Fall, a revisionist western starring Jonathan Majors, Zazie Beetz, and RJ Cyler.
 The film, which was initially titled The Notorious Nine, was in development for several years.

-In 2022, Netflix announced that Samuel will direct the feature film adaptations of Irredeemable and Incorruptible.
+In 2022, Netflix announced that Samuel will direct the feature film adaptation of Irredeemable and Incorruptible.
 In March 2022, it was announced American musician Kid Cudi would direct a film titled Teddy, which would be executive produced by Samuel, alongside Jay-Z and James Lassiter.